put at ease

 SourceWiktionary (kaikki.org)

-put at ease is not present in the top-100,000 ranked English corpus, typical for technical, archaic, or low-frequency vocabulary.
+put at ease falls outside the top-100,000 ranked English words, the long-tail zone of technical, archaic, or low-frequency vocabulary, exactly where readers second-guess spellings most.

 Spelling & Dictionary Insight